Managing a Kubernetes Cluster Using Terraform

 After executing the plan command, Terraform generated a file describing the execution plan (local file).
 This allows the apply command to know about the changes to apply to the resources, namely "my-gke-cluster".

-Since this is the first time we create the cluster, there is nothing to update, everything will be created for the first time.
+Since this is the first time we have created the cluster, there is nothing to update; everything will be created for the first time.

 Let's run the apply command to create the cluster: